airtop-ai/examples-python/examples/web_agent/How to schedule worker.md

 # Supervisord

-You can use supervisord to setup the automation of your task
+You can also use supervisord as a task scheduler

 http://supervisord.org/running.html